SV-RAG: LoRA-Contextualizing Adaptation of MLLMs for Long Document Understanding: Method

 Multi-page document understanding aims to answer questions related to long and complex documents containing both text and images from users.
 We denote a document of $n$-pages as a sequence of images, $\mathbf{X}=\{\mathbf{x}_1, \mathbf{x}_2, \dots, \mathbf{x}_n\}$.
 Text token sequence of a question $q$ is denoted as $\{q_1, q_2, \dots, q_n\}$.
 Traditional approaches that begin with a parsing step to extract content elements such as images, tables, and forms from documents, then generate answers based on these contents using LLMs~\citep{saad2023pdftriage,wang2023layout}.
-Here, we first consider using LMMs to handle this task and avoiding the heuristic document parsing process, where we directly convert each page into a single image.
+Here, we first consider using MLLMs to handle this task and avoiding the heuristic document parsing process, where we directly convert each page into a single image.
 It is not desired, as most pages in a document are irrelevant to user questions and performing an evidence page retrieval can further enhance the efficiency.

-We introduce LoCAL, a method that efficiently leverages the capabilities of pre-trained large multimodal models (LMMs) for long document question-answering (QA).
-LoCAL can broaden the horizon of LMMs to answer questions over long documents or document collections with hundreds of pages.
-This finding is based on the fact that hidden states of LMMs can be effective page representations for question-based retrieval, as shown in Section \ref{sec:ablation}.
-This representation ability can be further enhanced with contrastive training using a LoRA adapter, demonstrating surprising retrieval performance of LMMs.
-Furthermore, we can finetune a LoRA-adpter of QA to further enhance the performance of LoCAL on specific domains.
-In summary, we first retrieve evidence pages to rank these images based on their relevance score to a given question $q$, then select the most relevant images, which are then fed into the LMM to generate the answer.
-In this section, we introduce the LoCAL architecture in Section \ref{sec:architecture}, retrieval training in Section \ref{sec:col} and dual-adapter designs in Section \ref{sec:dual_adapter}.
+We introduce \papername, a method that efficiently leverages the capabilities of pre-trained MLLMs for long document question-answering (QA). \papername~can broaden the horizon of MLLMs to answer questions over long documents or document collections with hundreds of pages.
+This finding is based on the fact that hidden states of MLLMs can be effective page representations for question-based retrieval, as shown in Section \ref{sec:ablation}.
+This representation ability can be further enhanced with contrastive training using a LoRA adapter, demonstrating surprising retrieval performance of MLLMs.
+Furthermore, we can finetune a LoRA-adpter of QA to further enhance the performance of \papername~on specific domains.
+In summary, we first retrieve evidence pages to rank these images based on their relevance score to a given question $q$, then select the most relevant images, which are then fed into the MLLM to generate the answer.
+In this section, we introduce the \papername~architecture in Section \ref{sec:architecture}, retrieval training in Section \ref{sec:col} and dual-adapter designs in Section \ref{sec:dual_adapter}.